IHbib/Hooah-Trace/README.md

 when you need to get a proper understanding of what's going on down there with obfuscations killing the party.

+If installation of frida-onload fails then change package.json to the local directory of it #file:~/frida-onload

 ## install